f5devcentral/f5-big-iq-lab/docs/class3/module2/lab4.rst

 ------------------------------------------------
 1. Login as **paula** in BIG-IQ.

-The goal of this lab is to show how BIG-IQ can help to troubleshoot an 503 HTTP error.

 2. Select the application service ``security_site16_boston`` located under ``airport_security`` application.

 3. Let's generate additonnal traffic to the application ``security_site16_boston``, connect on the *Ubuntu Lamp Server* and launch the following command: